kmccrohan/avalanche-accident-map/README.md

 yarn
 ```

 Now, you should be able to launch the app.
+Open your browser at `localhost:3000`.
 ```
 npm run start
 yarn start